-The bottom line is, you HAVE to own a good digital thermometer if you take your grilling and/or smoking seriously.
+The bottom line is, you MUST own a good digital thermometer if you take your grilling and/or smoking seriously.
 But you DON’T have to spend a fortune to get one.

-There are absolutely fancier and more feature-laden digital thermometers out there, but you won’t find many that are more durable, accurate, and easy to use.
+Yes, this isn’t the absolute best grill thermometer in existence, there are absolutely fancier and more feature-laden digital thermometers out there, but you won’t find many that are more durable, accurate, and easy-to-use.

 For the price you’ll pay, the return on investment is fantastic.

 This is absolutely a great value — and the proof will be in that first mouth-watering brisket or tender, cooked-to-perfection chicken.